 Understanding Child’s Development Stages

-Developmental milestones act as benchmarks in a child’s development, guiding parents and healthcare providers in understanding how a child grows and what might be expected next.
+Developmental milestones are benchmarks in a child’s development, guiding parents and healthcare providers in understanding how a child grows and what might be expected next.

-These milestones cover various aspects of growth, from physical development to cognitive and social abilities.
+These milestones cover various growth aspects, from physical development to cognitive and social abilities.

 - Physical Development: Achievements like crawling and walking signify growing motor skills.

-- Cognitive Developmental Milestones: Skills such as solving problems and recognizing patterns.
+- Cognitive Developmental Milestones: Skills such as solving problems and recognising patterns.

 - Communication Skills: Early language development is vital for expressing needs and thoughts.